ADV TRIBE Explorer Series

 Rider-Run.
 Practically Planned.
 Nothing Wasted.

 Every ADV TRIBE ride is planned by riders for riders.
-The routes are scouted.
-The stops are timed.
-The group size is set for actual operational control, not for revenue.
+The routes are scouted, the halts are fixed, and the group size is set for operational control rather than volume.

 Every route segment scouted and timed.
 No guesswork on day of departure.